 Explore our faculty and their research below:

-Kia Asberg, Ph.D., Department Head; Clinical Psychology
+Kia Asberg, Ph.D., Director - Master of Clinical Psychology; Clinical Psychology

 Jon Campbell, Ph.D., Director - Doctor of Psychology

-David de Jong, Ph.D., Social Psychology
+David de Jong, Ph.D.; Social Psychology

-David McCord, Ph.D., Clinical Psychology
+David McCord, Ph.D.; Clinical Psychology

-Erin Myers, Ph.D., Social-Personality Psychology
+Erin Myers, Ph.D.; Social-Personality Psychology

-David Solomon, Ph.D., Director -Clinical MA program
+David Solomon, Ph.D., Director – Clinical Psychology

-Lori Unruh, Ph.D., Director - School Psychology
+Lori Unruh, Ph.D.; School Psychology